Chapter 17: Shenandoah II: Leadership and Survival

 positions, an enemy bullet found its mark.
 It cleanly passed through his

-chest, causing him to slowly bleed out.
+chest, causing him to bleed out slowly.
 Instead of enlisting a medic's

 help before it was too late, Charlie propped himself against a tree and